Snakemake pipeline

 .

-# replace data_path with the path to your data directory
+with the path to your raw data directory, and configfile

-file, according to the partition names of your cluster.
+file according to the partition names of your cluster (else, it will always use the same partition).
 You can also change mem_mb

 , depending on the RAM capabilities of your cluster.